 Vitamin D is the one exception.
 Out of 13 essential vitamins, it is the only one your body can make on its own because vitamin D production is triggered when your skin is exposed to ultraviolet radiation from sunlight.
 This is often why vitamin D is referred to as the “sunshine vitamin.”

 Vitamin D is a fat-soluble vitamin that serves important functions in the body.
-Most notably, vitamin D ensures proper absorption of calcium in the gut to build strong bones and maintain proper bone mineralization.
+Most notably, vitamin D ensures proper absorption of calcium in the gut to build strong and healthy bones and maintain proper bone mineralization.
 In children and young adults, vitamin D is also necessary for bone growth and development.

 Along with its role in bone health, vitamin D helps control aspects of cell growth and immune function—and it may play a role in reducing inflammation and the production of insulin.